CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 ## Commentary and FIXME points (FIXME: remove when done)

 1. Open Source in CRA...
-Maintainer -> Provider -> Supplier -> Steward -> Manufacturer -> Distributor -> Importer
+Maintainer -> Provider -> Supplier -> Steward -> Manufacturer -> Distributor
 2. Open Source in CRA (simplified)...
 Hobbyist -> Maintainer -> Maintainer w/Steward -> Manufacturer
 3. Add graph/description on build steps, to illustrate how different SBOM files may be found, sourced, generated, assembled, installed and shared for later verification or analysis.
 5. Possible inclusion of "Config Ecosystems" or "Data Ecosystems" to take into account vulnerabilities/malware found in plugins, AI models or other shared data.